-The Association of Southeast Asian Nations (ASEAN) is an important regional organization in the Asia-pacific region.
-Read here to know more about the organization.
+The Association of Southeast Asian Nations (ASEAN) is an important regional organization in the Asia-Pacific region.
+Read here to learn more about the organization.

 The Association of Southeast Asian Nations (ASEAN), was established on 8 August 1967 in Bangkok, Thailand, with the signing of the ASEAN Declaration (Bangkok Declaration) by the Founding Fathers of ASEAN, namely Indonesia, Malaysia, Philippines, Singapore, and Thailand.

 Brunei Darussalam then joined on 7 January 1984, Vietnam on 28 July 1995, Lao PDR and Myanmar on 23 July 1997, and Cambodia on 30 April 1999, making up what is today the ten Member States of ASEAN.